QuantEcon/lecture-python-intro/lectures/cons_smooth.md

 ## Friedman-Hall consumption-smoothing model

-A key object is what Milton Friedman called "non-human" or "non-financial" wealth at time $0$:
+A key object in the model is what Milton Friedman called "human" or "non-financial" wealth at time $0$:

 $$
 h_0 \equiv \sum_{t=0}^T R^{-t} y_t = \begin{bmatrix} 1 & R^{-1} & \cdots & R^{-T} \end{bmatrix}
 \begin{bmatrix} y_0 \cr y_1  \cr \vdots \cr y_T \end{bmatrix}
 $$

+Human or non-financial wealth is evidently just the present value at time $0$ of the consumer's income stream $y$.

+Notice that formally it very much resembles the asset price that we computed in this quantecon lecture {doc}`present values <pv>`.

+Indeed, this is why Milton Friedman called it "human capital".

 By iterating on equation {eq}`eq:a_t` and imposing the terminal condition